History of nudity: Late antiquity

 The Fall of the Western Roman Empire marked many social changes, including the rise of Christianity.
 Early Christians generally inherited the norms of dress from Jewish traditions, except for the Adamites, an obscure Christian sect in North Africa originating in the second century who worshiped in the nude, professing to have regained the innocence of Adam.
 The transformation of European culture during the following centuries was not a unified process.
 Concepts of individuality and privacy were emerging in the context of cities, each of which was a world of its own.
 In contrast to the modern city, urban life in late antiquity was not anonymous for the elite, but dependent upon public reputation, which was built upon birth into an upper-class family.
 The maintenance of social distance between the "well-born few" and their inferiors was of prime importance.
 For men, maintaining this superiority included sexual dominance based upon fear of effeminacy or emotional dependence, but without regard to sexual orientation.
 Although clothing was a marker of status in many public situations, nudity at the public baths was an everyday experience where the upper classes maintained their social distinction whether naked or clothed.

-It was the establishment of the Christian Church as the state religion that made clothing the necessary sign of a person's rank in society and relationship to the Emperor.
+The establishment of the Christian Church as the state religion made clothing the necessary sign of a person's rank in society and relationship to the Emperor.

 During the first centuries after the fall of the Western Roman Empire, although conversion to Christianity progressed, pagan beliefs regarding the body and sexual conduct remained.
 The Germanic people of Europe lived in extended families that included several generations plus servants and slaves, in great wooden houses.
 All slept together, naked, around a common fire.